flipperdevices/flipperzero-firmware/README.md

 - If the AP won't start or you have other issues try pressing reset on the Wi-Fi dev board, waiting a few seconds, and pressing `Start portal` on the main menu.

-- It is important to give the devboard some time to load the html files from the Flipper.
+- It is important to give the dev board some time to load the html files from the Flipper.

 - If you have the Marauder firmware on your dev board you **might** need to enable `Erase All Flash Before Sketch Upload` before flashing or follow the `Erasing firmware` instructions below.
 If you are using the web flasher there is an erase function on the website.